google-research/dex-lang/README.md

   * [Brownian bridge](https://google-research.github.io/dex-lang/examples/brownian_motion.html)
   * [Dynamic programming (Levenshtein distance)](https://google-research.github.io/dex-lang/examples/levenshtein-distance.html)

+Or for a more comprehensive look, there's

+  * [The InDex](https://google-research.github.io/dex-lang/index.html) of all documents, libraries, and examples included in this repository.

 🚨 **Dex is an experimental research project at an early stage of development.
 Expect monstrous bugs and razor-sharp edges!**